Circumstellar interaction in the extreme white dwarf merger remnant ZTF\,J1901+1458: A new class of white dwarf merger remnants with X-ray emission: Modelling

 \subsection{Modelling the spectral energy distribution of the WD}

-In Fig.\,\ref{fig:fit_model_fnu}, we show the SED of the WD, combining the phase-averaged spectrum from COS and STIS in the UV, with Pan-STARRS PS-1 photometry in the optical.
-We employ Pan-STARRS photometry and not the available LRIS optical spectroscopy because the flux calibration of the LRIS data is not accurate enough for our purposes.
-We can see that the SED shows a remarkable break at $\sim 3,000\AA$, where the steep optical spectrum flattens towards the UV.
-This behaviour has already been observed in other magnetic WDs with field strengths in excess of a few hundreds of MG \citep{green1981,schmidt1986,gaensicke2001,cristea2025}, but was until now unexplained, with absorption from cyclotron or metals invoked as possible causes.
-As we showed in the previous section (Fig.\,\ref{fig:models}), this break is due to the effect of the magnetic field on the opacities in the atmosphere of the WDs.
-In Fig.\,\ref{fig:fit_model_fnu}, we show that our model (solid cyan line), which includes the effects of the strong field on the monochromatic opacities and the temperature structure of the atmosphere, naturally reproduces the overall shape of the WD's SED.
+In Fig.\,\ref{fig:fit_model_fnu}, we show the SED of the WD, combining the phase-averaged COS and STIS spectra in the UV with Pan-STARRS PS1 photometry in the optical and UKIDSS photometry in the near infrared.
+We employ Pan-STARRS photometry, rather than the available LRIS optical spectroscopy, because the LRIS flux calibration is not accurate enough for this purpose.
+The SED shows a break at $\approx\!3,000$\,\AA, where the steep optical spectrum flattens towards the UV.
+This behaviour has been observed in other magnetic WDs with field strengths in excess of a few hundred MG \citep{green1981,schmidt1986,gaensicke2001,cristea2026}, but was until now unexplained, with cyclotron absorption or metal absorption invoked as possible causes.
+In our models, the break is produced by the effect of the magnetic field on the atmospheric opacities (Fig.\,\ref{fig:fit_model_fnu}, \textsc{Panels c,d}).
+The best-fitting model in \textsc{Panel a}, which includes the effects of the strong field on both the monochromatic opacities and the atmospheric temperature structure, reproduces the overall SED shape.

-We employ a grid of models with a fixed field geometry (a dipole with inclination with respect to the line of sight of 80$^\circ$), but with different field strengths and effective temperatures, to fit the SED of the WD.
-We use a simple Monte Carlo approach, implemented with \texttt{emcee} \citep{foreman-mackey_emcee_2013}, and we leave as free parameters: the effective temperature $T_{\rm eff}$, the ratio between the radius of the WD and its distance from Earth $R/D$, the dipolar field strength of the WD, B$_{\rm avg}$, and the extinction E(B-V) toward the WD.
-We account for extinction by reddening the synthetic models with the extinction curve from \citet{gordon_one_2023} in \texttt{astropy}.
-We derive the radius from the ratio $R/D$ by employing the photogeometric distance estimate ($D$\,=\,$41.39 \pm 0.06$\,pc, from \citealt{bailer-jones2021}).
+We employ a grid of models with a dipole structure for the magnetic field with variable inclinations, field strengths, and effective temperatures to fit the SED of the WD.
+We use a Monte Carlo approach implemented with \texttt{emcee} \citep{foreman-mackey_emcee_2013}, leaving as free parameters the effective temperature T$_{\rm eff}$, the radius-to-distance ratio $R/D$, the dipolar field strength B$_{\rm avg}$, and the inclination of the magnetic dipole with respect to the line of sight.
+We derive the radius from $R/D$ using the \textit{Gaia} distance estimate ($D$\,=\,$41.44 \pm 0.08$\,pc; \citealt{gaia_collaboration_vizier_2020}).